encharm/nan-example-eol/README.md

-node-eol
+nan-example-eol
 ========

-Blazing fast newline detection in Node.JS streams
+Newline detection in Node.JS implemented as a native addon
+Note: not significantly faster than `carrier` module and much slower than `split` module